Last updated: May 4, 2026

 - Timeline: Basic attendant care may move faster than broader waiver-style services.
 Do not assume every Texas long-term care service uses the same process.

-VA Program of Comprehensive Assistance for Family Caregivers (PCAFC)
+VA Program of Comprehensive Assistance for Family Caregivers

 - How to apply: The Veteran and caregiver apply together online, by mail, or in person.
-Call the VA Caregiver Support Line at 1-855-260-3274.
+Call the Caregiver Support Line at 1-855-260-3274.

 - What to gather: Veteran information, caregiver information, direct deposit details, and records showing how much daily care the Veteran needs.